Section 6 – Playing rules: Part 1

 (b) For violation of this rule, play shall be stopped and the face-off shall be in the neutral zone at the face-off spot nearest the attacking zone of the offending team or at the origin of the attempted pass, as covered by the rules.

-Note 1: A player is on-side when either of his feet are in physical contact with, or on his own side of the line at the instant the ball completely crosses the outer edge of that line, regardless of the position of his stick.
+Note 1: A player is on-side when either of their feet are in physical contact with, or on their own side of the line at the instant the ball completely crosses the outer edge of that line, regardless of the position of their stick.

 Note 2: It should be noted that while the position of the player’s feet is what determines whether a player is offside, the question of an off-side never arises until the ball has completely crossed the line at which time the decision is to be made.

-(d) If a player legally carries or passes the ball from the neutral zone back into his own defending zone while a playerof the opposing team is in such defending zone, the offside shall be ignored and play shall continue.
+(d) If a player legally carries or passes the ball from the neutral zone back into their own defending zone while a player of the opposing team is in such defending zone, the offside shall be ignored and play shall continue.

 (e) If an attacking player(s) precedes the ball that is shot, passed or deflected into the attacking zone by a teammate, or deflected into the attacking zone by a defending player; but a defending player is able to play the ball, the Referee shall signal a delayed off-side.

-The Referee shall drop his arm to nullify the off-side violation and allow play to continue if:
+The Referee shall drop their arm to nullify the off-side violation and allow play to continue if:

 (1) the defending team passes or carries the ball into the neutral zone, or